Eyre Peninsula Adventure and Outdoors

 Baird Bay, on the west coast, is the place to go if you fancy a frolic with a family of sea lions.
-For those seeking a real adrenaline rush, head to Port Lincoln and give shark cage diving a shot or take a dip with 50 kilogram tuna as they dart around you at lightning speed.
+For those seeking a real adrenaline rush, head to Port Lincoln and give shark cage diving a shot.
+It's sure to get your heart pumping!

 Full on fishing

 If catching a fish is more your style, the Eyre Peninsula will satisfy your needs.
 Whether you're a boatie, rock fisher, surfcaster or an amateur who enjoys dangling a line from the jetty, you'll be hooked by the bountiful catch available year-round.

 Try game fishing with a charter boat operator who can take you to the best spots to catch a massive snapper or huge tuna.